AbeSheikh92/python_final_project/README.md

 ```

 * Send this data to the __construct_embedding__ function to train a new Word2Vec model (hopefully superior)
-* Write the returned trained model to an output file who full path is constructed as such:
+* Write the returned trained model to an output file whose full path is constructed as such:
     * data/models/ALL_CAPTIONS_[news_organization]/trained_embedding.model
     * Ex: data/models/ALL_CAPTIONS_CNN/trained_embedding.model (in this case, this is for CNN)